-Before you hire out-of-state remote workers – read this
+Before you hire out-of-state employees or remote workers – read this

 Did you know that in California, a supervisor who isn’t even an owner of the business can be held personally liable for a labor claim from an employee?
 If you’re a Texas employer, does that matter?
 Yes!
 Here’s why:

 Technology has allowed organizations of all sizes to hire remote workers.
 In fact, telecommuting has increased 115% since 2005.
 While many remote workers live near their employers, an increasing number do not—and there are some compelling reasons why.
 Hiring remote sales and customer support team members, for instance, allows an organization to be available to customers 24/7.
 It’s never been easier to expand an organization’s footprint nationwide.

 But while technology has made hiring remote workers from out-of-state easier than ever, there is one major complication to overcome: You need to follow the labor and payroll regulations of the state and city in which your employee lives or plans to work.
 For Texas employers, that’s a big deal.
 Why?
 Because Texas is a very employer-friendly state with relatively few rules to follow.
 Heck, we don’t even have a state income tax.
 Compare Texas to California, which has some of the strictest labor regulations in the world, and you can start to imagine the headaches (or worse) that could befall an employer who doesn’t plan ahead.

 Rules to keep in mind when hiring out of state employees

 Missteps can happen before an employee is even hired.
 Take employment applications and background checks for example.
 Some states and cities including Austin have a “ban the box” policy that restricts how employers can ask about and check for criminal backgrounds.